todearaujo/custom-rawcharts-template/docs/add-a-new-chart.md

 export { default as myChart } from './myChart'
 ```

-you can test locally in the sandbox environment bu following the steps in next section, or otherwise you can test it in the RAWGraphs app by following the [instruction in the main readme file](https://github.com/rawgraphs/rawgraphs-charts/tree/docs#creating-a-build-and-using-locally-in-rawgraphs-app).
+You can test locally in the sandbox environment by following the steps in next section.

+Or otherwise, you can test it in the RAWGraphs app by following the [instruction in the main readme file](https://github.com/rawgraphs/rawgraphs-charts/tree/docs#creating-a-build-and-using-locally-in-rawgraphs-app).

 ## Test the chart in the sandbox